nezaj/instant-llm-guides/guides/006_instaql.md

 ### IN Operator

-Match any value in a list:
+Use `in` to match any value in a list:

 ```typescript
 // ✅ Good: Find todos with specific priorities